eldub10/eldub10.github.io/README.md

 http://larrypdx.com

+`Master` branch developed with Bootstrap 3.3.5.

-I developed this site using Foundation 5.5.1 and Sass 3.4.9.
+`Foundation` branch developed with Foundation 5.5.1 and Sass 3.4.9.